Thórsmörk – Útigönguhöfði and Hvannárgil canyon

 6 thoughts on “Thórsmörk – Útigönguhöfði and Hvannárgil canyon

-1. Hello Veronica, thank you so much for your compliment, I really appreciate it 🙂 Yes, it can be a bit difficult to choose what loop to do from Útitgönguhöfði… they are both stunning!
+1. Hello Veronica, thank you so much for your compliment, I really appreciate it. 🙂 Yes, it can be a bit difficult to choose what loop to do from Útitgönguhöfði… they are both stunning!
+I have also added this information in the article to make it easier for people to decide:

 The Fimmvörðuháls path is more established and easier to follow than the canyon path.
 Especially the far end of Hvannárgil, when you are sliding down into the canyon from Heljarkambur ridge, is quite rough in the beginning.
 There are also less people hiking in Hvannárgil canyon than on the Fimmvörðuháls track.
 I would say, see how it goes after you’ve gone over Útitgönguhöfði and what you feel like once you get up to Morinsheiði.
 And decide at the crossroad which path you will take on the way down, depending on the weather and the time of day.
 Alternatively, you can peek into the canyon, or do a side-track into it, from the Votupallar lookout point just before you go up to Útigönguhöfði.
 This way you can still see a bit of the canyon if you decide to take the Fimmvörðuháls track.